 Typically, the successful Sociology student likes serious discussion, at home and in class.

 You will sit two exams at the end of Year 11.
 Each exam will last for one hour forty five minutes.
 The questions range from short mark answers to longer essays.

-Exam one will include the following topics; The Family and Education, with Research Methods.
+Exam 1 will include the following topics; The Family and Education, with Research Methods.

-Exam two will include the following topics; The Sociology of Crime and Deviance and Social Stratification, with Research Methods.
+Exam 2 will include the following topics; The Sociology of Crime and Deviance and Social Stratification, with Research Methods.

 Sociology is a great subject to help you improve a lot of skills to help you in the future.
 These skills include teamwork, independent learning, research, organisation, analysis and problem solving skills.